-DOE should collect soil, rock, and sediment samples at the frequencies outlined in the site-specific investigation, corrective action, or monitoring work plans for each SWMU, AOC, or other site submitted by DOE for review and written approval by NMED.
+DOE should collect soil, rock, and sediment samples at the frequencies outlined in the site-specific investigation, corrective action, or monitoring work plans for each SWMU, AOC, or other site submitted by DOE for review and written approval by the NMED.
 The samples collected should be representative of the media and site conditions being investigated or monitored.
 DOE should collect QA/QC samples to monitor the validity of the soil, rock, and sediment sample collection procedures.
 Field duplicates should be collected at a rate of ten percent.
-DOE should collect equipment blanks from all sampling apparatus at a frequency of one per day if disposable sampling equipment is used.
+DOE should collect equipment blanks from all sampling apparatus at a frequency of ten percent for chemical analysis.
+Equipment blanks should be collected at a frequency of one per day if disposable sampling equipment is used.
 DOE should collect field blanks at a frequency of one per day for each medium (with the exception of air samples) at each SWMU or AOC.
 Reagent blanks should be used if chemical analytical procedures requiring reagents are employed in the field as part of the investigation or monitoring program.
 The resulting data will provide information on the variability associated with sample collection, handling, and laboratory analysis operations.
-The blanks and duplicates should be submitted for laboratory analyses associated with the project-specific Contaminants, data quality concerns, and media being sampled.
+The blanks and duplicates should be submitted for laboratory analyses associated with the project-specific contaminants, data quality concerns, and media being sampled.